gruntjs/grunt-contrib-watch/docs/watch-examples.md

 ## Can I use this with Grunt v0.3?
 Yes.
 Although `grunt-contrib-watch` is a replacement watch task for Grunt v0.4, version `grunt-contrib-watch@0.1.x` is compatible with Grunt v0.3. `grunt-contrib-watch >= 0.2.x` is **only* compatible and recommended to use with Grunt v0.4.

+## Why is the watch devouring all my memory?
+Likely because of an enthusiastic pattern trying to watch thousands of files.
+Such as `'**/*.js'` but forgetting to exclude the `node_modules` folder with `'!node_modules/**/*.js'`.
+Try grouping your files within a subfolder or be more explicit with your file matching pattern.